Overview

 $ git clone https://git.mesocentre.uca.fr/unh-metabocloud/goslin-api.git

-Move into the repository and install the required dependencies for the application :
+Now, install the required dependencies for the application using the requirements.txt file :

-• First move into the goslin repository and download the .zip file from the pygoslin GitHub repository :
+• First move into the goslin-api repository and download the .zip file from the pygoslin GitHub repository :

 $ wget https://github.com/lifs-tools/pygoslin/archive/refs/heads/master.zip